Tools Reference¶

 send_event¶

 The low-level escape hatch.
 Send any event type to a widget's frontend.
-This is the same mechanism all the manipulation tools use internally — set_content emits pywry:set-content, show_toast emits pywry:alert, etc.
+Every manipulation tool above uses this mechanism internally — set_content emits pywry:set-content, show_toast emits pywry:alert, etc.

 | Parameter | Type | Required | Description |